alexandersandberg/alexandersandberg.com/content/pages/about.md

 **2017**: I signed with a modeling agency in Stockholm, and worked as a model.
 I traveled quite a bit, mostly to Stockholm, but also to Paris and Milan.
 I worked as a library assistant at my university.

-**2018**: I started [minimal design](http://minimaldesign.se).
+**2018**: I started freelancing as a designer and full-stack developer.
 I began putting my thoughts into writing through articles and journaling.
 I moved to Sydney for an exchange semester at the University of New South Wales, to gain new perspectives on my engineering-based education by taking art courses.
 I worked as a CAD process analyst consultant.

 **2019**: I realized I wanted to focus my career on Front-End Development.
 I moved 2,000 km south to Linz, Austria 🇦🇹, and began working full-time as a Front-End Developer at [Newsadoo](https://newsadoo.com).

-**2020**: I graduated with an MSc in Product Design, in four and a half years, after completing my master's thesis on the side of my full-time work.
+**2020**: I graduated with an MSc in Product Design, one semester ahead of schedule, after completing my master's thesis on the side of my full-time work.
 I got promoted to Head of App Development and focused more on creating great user experiences using React Native for iOS and Android.

-## Things I've worked with

-**Web dev**: HTML, CSS, JavaScript, React, React Native, Vue.js, Nuxt, Git, jQuery, PHP, SQL, SEO, AWS, Netlify, Hugo, JAMstack, Express, CodeIgniter, MVC, Wordpress, Drupal, Squarespace, Bootstrap

-**Programming**: Java, Haskell

-**UI+UX/2D**: XD, Sketch, InDesign, Photoshop, Illustrator, Framer

-**CAD/3D**: Siemens NX, Catia, Keyshot, Alias, Maya, VRED

-**Other**: Apple iWork, Google Suite, Microsoft Office

-You can find some of my web development projects [on GitHub](https://github.com/alexandersandberg).